Skip to content

 5. Copy and save your API key securely

-Step 2: Environment Setup
+Step 2: environment setup

 Set your API key as an environment variable: